 The Start Right, Live Bright Nutrition Program focuses on the manufacture and distribution of complementary food for infants, toddlers and young children during the vulnerable period of early growth.
 Providing them with the ingredients necessary for optimal growth and development of psychomotor functions, brain, growth, and cognitive functions, to aid in developing immunity versus infectious diseases, and help in preventing malnutrition.Visit the Program Website

-RAW was excited to hear about this opportunity and has bought & supplied 250,000 meals so far for malnourished children in the Philippines!
+RAW was excited to hear about this opportunity and has bought & supplied over 100,000 meals so far for malnourished children in the Philippines!
 Below are just a few reasons why we partner with this amazing organization.